Colm1711/curdine/README.md

 ### Testing user stories

 1. As a first time user, I want to be able to see menu and what I can order.
+21. As a site owner, I want users to be to view our full menu
+32. As a site owner, I want users to be able to see the menu

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |